Introducing an exclusive partnership with The New York Public Library celebrating the Polonsky Exhibition of The New York Public Library’s Treasures!

 Over the next year, we shared brainstorm sessions, concepts and mockups with the NYPL team.
 We sought to capture the most important details through our uniquely textured covers and rich, colourful palettes.
 Working with curatorial staff of the Library to do justice to their historic collection as well as treat these significant artifacts with due care and respect, we sought to create beautiful, unique, high quality products.

-And now, with the launch of the Exhibition on the horizon for early 2021, we are thrilled to announce this special Paperblanks + NYPL collaboration!
+And with the Polonsky Exhibition now a permanent installment, we are delighted to continue this very special Paperblanks + NYPL collaboration!

 This is a front-row pass to the Polonsky Exhibition of The New York Public Library’s Treasures.
 With these designs and the stories they tell, you can go behind the scenes at this most venerable institution, taking home a piece of history that can inspire your own creativity and expression.